kwaldenphd/pandas-intro/README.md

 obj
 ```

+A few notes on what's happening in this example:
-27. In this example, we imported the `pandas` package as well as the specific `Series` and `DataFrame` components of the module.
+- We imported the `pandas` package (using the `pd` alias) as well as the specific `Series` and `DataFrame` components.

-28. We created a `Series` object containing four integer values.
+- We created a `Series` object containing four integer values.

-29. When working in `pandas`, most commands begin with `pd.`

-30. We could create a list with these values, but for data analysis we needed the functionality `pandas` provides for working with series.

-31. To verify `obj` is stored as an array-like object, we can use `pd.Series(obj).values` which should return `array([4, 7, -5, 3])`
+We could create a list with these values, but for data analysis we needed the functionality `pandas` provides for working with series.
+To verify `obj` is stored as an array-like object, we can use `pd.Series(obj).values` which should return `array([4, 7, -5, 3])`

-32. We can also get the index attributes for `obj` using `pd.Series(obj).index`, which should return `RangeIndex(start=0, stop=4, step=1)`.

-33. The default index attributes assigned to objects in an array are integers `0` through `N-1`, where `N` is the length of the data.

-34. We can create our own index attributes for the data points by manually creating index labels.
+We can also get the index attributes for `obj` using `pd.Series(obj).index`, which should return `RangeIndex(start=0, stop=4, step=1)`.
+The default index attributes assigned to objects in an array are integers `0` through `N-1`, where `N` is the length of the data.
+We can create our own index attributes for the data points by manually creating index labels.

 ```Python
 # create obj2 series with index attributes